jbcodeforce/openshift-studies/docs/knative.md

 There are three primary usage patterns with Knative Eventing:

-1. **Source to Sink**: It provides single Sink — that is, event receiving service --, with no queuing, backpressure, and filtering.
+1. **Source to Sink**: It provides single Sink — that is, event receiving service --, with no queuing, back-pressure, and filtering.
 The Source to Service does not support replies, which means the response from the Sink service is ignored
 1. **Channel and subscription**: the Knative Eventing system defines a Channel, which can connect to various backends such as In-Memory, Kafka and GCP PubSub for sourcing the events.
 Each Channel can have one or more subscribers in the form of Sink services
   ![1](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial-eventing/_images/channels-subs.png)
 1. **Broker and Trigger**:  supports filtering of events so subscribers specify interest on certain set of messages that flows into the Broker.
 For each Broker, Knative Eventing will implicitly create a Knative Eventing Channel.
 The Trigger gets itself subscribed to the Broker and applies the filter on the messages on its subscribed broker.
 The filters are applied on the on the Cloud Event attributes of the messages, before delivering it to the interested Sink Services(subscribers).